realtimeprojects/mkdocs-ezglossary/docs/usage/linking.md

     -   See the <demo:my_term1> for definition of term 1
     -   See the <demo:my term 2> for definition of term 1

+## Case sensitivity
+> starting from version `1.7.0` [beta]

+By default, this term definitions and references are case-sensitive, i.e. you need to use the exact spelling in your links as used in your term definition.

+By setting <configuration:ignore_case> to `true`, the plugin will ignore the case in order to find definitions for your links.

+!!!
+Example

+    ``` yaml
+    plugins:
+        search
+        ezglossary:
+            ignore_case: true
+    ```

+    -   See the <demo:MY_term1> for definition of term 1

 ## Individual reference texts

 By default the <term:term> is used as text for the link, however,